mboret/aws-vyos/README.md

 - Click on "Create Virtual Private Gateway"
     - "Name Tag" -> The name of the private gateway(ex: PG-EU-US-PROD)
     -  Select the VPG previously create and click on "attach to VPC"
-    -  Choose the VPC which will accessible though the VPN(in our example: VPC-US).
+    -  Choose the VPC which will accessible through the VPN(in our example: VPC-US).

 1.3 - Configure the VPN connection:

 - Click on "Create VPN Connection":

-    - "Name Tag" -> The name of the VPN connexion(ex: VPN-EU-US-PROD)
+    - "Name Tag" -> The name of the VPN connection(ex: VPN-EU-US-PROD)
     - "Virtual Private Gateway" -> Select the Virtual Gateway create at the step 1.2
     - "Customer Gateway" -> Select the Customer Gateway create at the step 1.1
     - "Routing Options" -> Select "Dynamic"